 There’s nothing wrong with you.
 You have a very powerful subconscious memory bank that’s storing memories from your past, your ancestors’ past, the group consciousness, events you observed, read about or watched.
 That memory bank is there to keep you alive which is something that we all want to do.
 Unfortunately though, many of those memories are outdated and out of context and there isn’t a way to update them.
 Thinking about them, talking about them, forcing your way through them, or chastising yourself doesn’t work.

 The only way I’ve found to successfully address this outdated memory bank is using a combination of energy work, better problem solving, more appropriate action steps, and support.
 It requires a method to discover the root cause of your subconscious fear, understand how you’ve solved for that fear, and determine a better way to solve for it.
-In most cases, you aren’t aware of the root cause because it’s buried deep in your subconscious memory bank.
+In most cases, you aren’t aware of the root cause because it’s buried deep in your subconscious.